-In addition to the required courses in the program of study, students are expected to complete the courses listed below (minimum of 3 credits each) to meet ASHA Certification Standard IV-A. These courses are normally taken at the undergraduate level and may be completed with a grade of "C" or better.
+In addition to the above requirements, students are expected to complete the courses listed below (minimum of 3 credits each) to meet ASHA Certification Standard IV-A. These courses are normally taken at the undergraduate level and may be completed with a grade of "C" or better.
+If not, the courses must be taken prior to graduation.

-Biological Sciences Physical Sciences (Physics or Chemistry) Statistics Social/Behavioral Sciences
+Biological Sciences Physical Sciences (Physics or Chemistry)

+Statistics Social/Behavioral Sciences